Pelagicore/softwarecontainer/README.md

 In order to pulseaudio to work inside the container it needs to be running when the container is started.
-This is the case because when softwarecontainer sets up the container it will create a new socket to the pulseaudio server.
+This is the case because when softwarecontainer sets up the container it will look for the socket pointed out by PULSE_SERVER, and mount it into the container, so that socket has to exist.

 ## DBus service files